icecream17/ts-python-chess/Readme.md

 I decided to make my own version of chess.js

 But I got lazy.
-So instead this is just a typescript version of [python-chess](https://github.com/niklasf/python-chess)
+So instead this is just a typescript port of [python-chess](https://github.com/niklasf/python-chess)

-Which totally defeats the purpose, but oh well.

 The resulting javascript files (expect success.js) should be implementation independent.
 So it'll work in browser too.
 As long as your browser is recent enough.

 ## Usage